SABR Digital Library: The National Pastime: Premiere Issue (Replica Edition)

 - E-book: Click here to download the e-book version of The National Pastime: Premiere Issue (Replica Edition) for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on the The National Pastime: Premiere Issue (Replica Edition) print edition for $5.00 (plus shipping) from CreateSpace — same price as in 1982!
+- Paperback: Get a 50% discount on the The National Pastime: Premiere Issue (Replica Edition) print edition from the SABR Store ($7.99 includes shipping/tax).

 Buy the book